rauschma/markcheck/README.md

 Checking JavaScript is reasonably fast:

-* Checking all the examples in “JavaScript for impatient programmers” takes 50 seconds on a MacBook Pro with an M1 Pro processor.
+* Checking all the examples in “Exploring JavaScript” takes 50 seconds on a MacBook Pro with an M1 Pro processor.
 There is a lot of code in this book.
 * Checking one of the longer chapters takes 5 seconds.

 **Caveats:**